titoBouzout/WordCount/readme.md

 An estimated reading time is now appended to the end of the word count.

+## Installation

+Download or clone the contents of this repository to a folder named exactly as the package name into the Packages/ folder of ST.

 ## Preferences
 Located under Sublime Text>Preferences>Package Settings>Settings — User
 (You probably need to copy the default settings from the uneditable Sublime Text>Preferences>Package Settings>Settings — **Default**)

  - `enable_live_count` : true

 		Allows to control if the live word counter is enabled.
 Otherwise will be enabled for selections only.

  - `enable_readtime` : false

 		Allows you to control if the estimated reading time is enabled.
 		Reading time is only displayed when there is a time > 1s.

  - `readtime_wpm` : 200

 		Sets the WPM to calculate the Estimated Reading Time for the file.

  - `whitelist_syntaxes` : []